FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/blog/ffdw-and-openarchive-collaborate-to-deploy-decentralized-archive-for-human-rights-data.md

 Additionally, as part of the award, OpenArchive will embark on a campaign to educate people and organizations around the world about the benefits of adopting decentralized storage protocols by equipping them with tools and educational resources.
 OpenArchive’s work will also focus on empowering at-risk communities to move away from the single-point-of-failure infrastructure that they rely on today.

-“Our mission is to permanently preserve humanity’s most important information,” said Marta Belcher, board chair of the Filecoin Foundation for the Decentralized Web.
-“We are proud to support OpenArchive’s work to preserve critical human rights data using the decentralized web.”
+> Our mission is to permanently preserve humanity’s most important information.
+We are proud to support OpenArchive’s work to preserve critical human rights data using the decentralized web. —Marta Belcher, board chair of the Filecoin Foundation for the Decentralized Web

-Learn more about FFDW award programs [here](/awards)!